woossi0/suite/docs/usermanual/source/processing/wpsjava/index.rst

 The process is now ready to be deployed, but GeoServer needs to be instructed on how to access these classes when required.

-.. todo:: Please provide a link to Dependency Injection.
-I couldn't find a good one.

-.. todo:: Spring Beans?
-What are those?
-Not referenced anywhere here.

-.. todo:: Is there a better phrase to use than "start up"?  "deploy" "build" "generate" "access"?

-GeoServer uses the Dependency Injection mechanism present in its `Spring Framework <http://www.springsource.org/spring-framework/>`_, allowing it to only start up components that are going to be used.
+GeoServer uses the 'Dependency Injection <http://en.wikipedia.org/wiki/Dependency_injection>'_ mechanism present in its `Spring Framework <http://www.springsource.org/spring-framework/>`_, allowing it to only instantiate components that are going to be used.
 For GeoServer to pick up new Spring Beans, we need to configure their names and classes where their functionality resides.
-Add the following :file:`applicationContext.xml` file in :file:`src/main/resources` to achieve this:
+Add the following :file:`applicationContext.xml` file inside the maven resources folder (:file:`src/main/resources`) to achieve this:

-.. todo:: src/main/resources of where?

 .. code-block:: xml